Results of the 2011 United Kingdom Alternative Vote referendum: Northern Ireland

 Northern Ireland was a single voting area, as well as being a regional count for the referendum.
 It was the last region of the United Kingdom to declare its result after major delays due to slow pace of counting and declaring results for the 2011 Northern Ireland Assembly Elections meant that the start of the local count for the referendum could not begin until the evening on Friday 6 May 2011, several hours after counting had started in the rest of the country and the result was not finally known until 1am on Saturday 7 May 2011.

 Scotland

 The constituencies of the Scottish Parliament were used as the local voting areas for the referendum throughout Scotland.

 Scotland was broken down into 73 voting areas.

 Wales

 The constituencies of the National Assembly for Wales were used as the local voting areas for the referendum throughout Wales.

-Note: In Wales under the Welsh Language Act 1993 the Welsh language has equal status with the English language.

 Wales was broken down into 40 voting areas.